wikimedia/mediawiki-services-similar-users/README.md

 This repository has two primary components: the API endpoint (on Cloud VPS) and interface (also running on Cloud VPS but could be separated out)

+## Running the service

+Locally, you can run an instance of the service reflecting the current state of the repo by running `make docker`.
+This requires [Blubber](https://wikitech.wikimedia.org/wiki/Blubber).

 ## API
 See [the API template](https://github.com/wikimedia/research-api-endpoint-template) for more details on how to start and update the instance, though updates for this repository are much more manual than desirable at the moment until the config is updated.
 The instance has a nginx web server that sends requests via uWSGI to a Flask app.